Afif718/ESP32-SIM7600-GPRS-Firebase-Project/README.md

 2. **Software Setup:**
    - Install the Arduino IDE if not already installed.
-   - Add the ESP32 board to the Arduino IDE by following [these instructions](https://github.com/espressif/arduino-esp32#installation-instructions).
+   - Add the ESP32 board to the Arduino IDE.
    - Install the required libraries listed in the Requirements section.
    - Open the project code in the Arduino IDE.